 About

 Paula Keyth grew up in New York City.
-She also lived and studied art in the United Kingdom, San Francisco, Rome and Portland, Oregon.
-She attended the San Francisco Art Institute, and the Pacific Northwest College of Art, where she graduated with a B.F.A.
+She also lived and studied art in the United Kingdom, San Francisco, Rome, and Portland, Oregon.
+She attended the San Francisco Art Institute and the Pacific Northwest College of Art, where she earned a B.F.A. degree.
 She currently works as a Peer Support Specialist and Recovery Mentor in the community of Sandy, Oregon.
-Pulling from her multifold experiences, including trauma, recovery, music, and her work as a peer, she aims to heal through the act of art making.
+Drawing on her multifaceted experiences, including recovery, music, and her work as a peer, she aims to heal through the act of art-making.

 We need your consent to load the translations